 - 10–11 cups (about 70–75g) air-popped popcorn*

 - 1 cup (200g) packed light brown sugar

 - 1/2 cup (113g) unsalted butter

 - 1/8 teaspoon cream of tartar*

 - 1/2 teaspoon baking soda

-- Make Ahead Instructions: This caramel corn stays fresh for up to 2 weeks in an airtight container, so it’s a great recipe to make ahead of time!
+- Cover the popcorn tightly once cooled.
+This caramel corn stays fresh for up to 2 weeks in an airtight container, so it’s a great recipe to make ahead of time.

-Keywords: caramel corn, homemade caramel corn
+Keywords: homemade caramel corn